Dublin Event Guide » 2008 » August

 Please note: This Event Guide is sponsored by Esme E., Cliodhna D., Brian L., Padraig S., Kathie S. and Orla niF.
 Thanks for the support!
 If you too want to provide some financial help and want to see your name in this list, you can donate here: tinyurl.com/68dmlq or contact me to arrange another route for your donation (Remember this Event Guide is a hobby project and NOT a commercial enterprise…and there is NO minimum amount for donations! ;-) )

 All events listed in this Event Guide are free of any admission charges or at least appear to be free.
 I try to find confirmation in all cases, however, there are occasionally events that did appear to be free while writing this newsletter but later it turns out that some admission is charged.
 Apologies in that case!
-All information checked as much as possible, however I mostly relay information from other people or from websites etc, so errors can happen and no guarantee for correctness can be given.
+All information about events is checked as much as possible, however since I mostly relay information from other people or from websites etc, errors can happen and no guarantee for correctness can be given.
 (What a nuisance to have to add disclaimers like that!)

 ______________________________